ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 describes the signing certificate.
 And if the certificate is being submitted at all, it means the certificate is logged, and has SCTs.
-This means that the Issuer can be queried and obtained from the log - so omitting from the client's submission does not actually help user privacy.
+This means that the Issuer can be queried and obtained from the log so omitting the parent from the client's submission does not actually help user privacy.

 ### HTTPS server operation {#feedback-srvop}